Beat New Jersey Speeding Ticket

 IF I cannot get him to reduce this ticket to a similar non point assessing charge I am so screwed.

 Nothing like driving on eggs every day of your life trying to avoid a ticket when you have to go to work, school, family etc.

-Ask an Expert!
-Do you have a legal question ON ANY SUBJECT?
-We have experts online to answer your NEW JERSEY LEGAL question RIGHT NOW!!!
-A Deposit is Recommended.
+Ask a Question!
+Do you have a question ON ANY SUBJECT?
+Just Answer has people online to answer your MEDICAL, PET, APPLIANCE, AUTOMOBILE questions RIGHT NOW!!!